 Feeling anxious, panicky or low?

-- Get a number to call if you want to talk to someone for advice and guidance.
+- Call a number for advice and guidance.

 - Explore MindWell to find ways of coping with anxiety, panic, self-harm, sleeping problems and depression.

-- Use a digital tool – go to the NHS Apps Library or join a safe online community.
+- Use a digital tool – go to NHS Apps or join a safe online community.